-This Report also considers the extent to which the eight drivers continue to come together to shape the how, how much, what, where, who, when, from where and why of work twelve months on.
+The eight drivers of change will influence the how, how much, what, where, who, when, from where and why of work.